SimonLodal/xenum/docs/README.md

   different code for constexpr and non-constexpr, but until then, this is a problem for everyone.

 You can also define a get*() or from*() method implementation as "off" to omit it, it might save some space in your compiled binary.
+If you set both get and from to "off", there is no way to access the data, and it will therefore not be generated at all.

 #### V() macro
 This callback defines a single enum value.